 What if my attorney or other legal representative plans to take legal action on my behalf, or actually gets a settlement or judgment for me?

-You or your attorney or other legal representative are required by law to notify DMAHS’s Bureau of Administrative Action and Recoveries (BAAR) in writing if a lawsuit or Worker’s Compensation claim is filed on your behalf, and also when a settlement or recovery is received on your behalf.
+You or your attorney or other legal representative is required by law to notify DMAHS’s Bureau of Administrative Action and Recoveries (BAAR) in writing if a lawsuit or Workers’ Compensation claim is filed on your behalf, and also when a settlement or recovery is received on your behalf.
 Both written notices must be sent to the Bureau of Administrative Action and Recoveries, P.O.
 Box 712, Unit 6, Trenton, NJ 08625.

-You and your attorney or other legal representative are also responsible for making sure that any money received as the result of a legal action or Worker’s Compensation claim is first used to immediately repay DMAHS for any Medicaid or NJ FamilyCare payments made in relation to the incidents that led to the legal action or claim.
+You and your attorney or other legal representative are also responsible for making sure that any money received as a result of a legal action or Worker’s Compensation claim is first used to immediately repay DMAHS for any Medicaid or NJ FamilyCare payments made in relation to the incidents that led to the legal action or claim.
 The remainder of the settlement can be paid to you only after these expenses have been reimbursed.
 Also, all settlements must be reported to the agency that /determined your eligibility.

 What if my attorney advises me to put my settlement into a Special Needs Trust?